List of Strangers with Candy characters: Random career guy

 The random career guy (Andy Richter) is a heavyset possibly early-30-something guy who is seen in three episodes doing different jobs.
-In "Yes, You Can't", he was a recruitment coach for the local artificial flower company; in "Trail of Tears", he was an Indian operating the controls at a railroad ride, when Jerri started throwing rocks at him; and in "Blank Relay", he was the "NutraWhiz clerk" at a pharmacy, giving Jerri steroids.
+In "Yes, You Can't", he is the Career Wizard, a recruitment coach for the local artificial flower company; in "Trail of Tears", he was an Indian operating the controls at the Tweetzie Railroad, when Jerri started throwing rocks at him; and in "Blank Relay", he was the NutriWhiz store clerk at a pharmacy, giving Jerri steroids.